Japanese garden of stones.

 compared to letters of the Latin alphabet.

-of the Russian alphabet and gods of Vedic mythology, and also compares
+the Russian alphabet and gods of Vedic mythology, and also compares to 9 numbers

 The eighth page results drawings and methods of geometrical